Contents

 - Dodo Bones – the dodo’s story holds profound significance as an early, stark demonstration of humankind’s capacity to drive a species to extinction.
 The Grant Museum’s two boxes of dodo specimens, unearthed from the Mare aux Songes in southeast Mauritius, offer a tangible reminder of this loss.

 - Giant Deer – as you enter the museum, you’ll notice these antlers behind the desk because they are massive.
-They belong to the giant deer from Ireland to Siberia, which lived between 400000 and 7000 years ago.
-It’s been said they are the largest of their kind in the UK.
+They belong to the big deer that lived from Ireland to Siberia, which existed between 40,000 and 7,000 years ago.
+It has been said that they are the largest of their kind in the UK.

 - The Negus Collection of Bisected Heads showcases a fascinating diversity of bisected heads, each with one intact side and a revealing cross-section.
 Prepare to see the inside of the heads of a chimpanzee, wallaby, sloth, seal, pangolin, dog, lemur, wolffish, calf, rabbit, and shrew.